Introduction to natural resources (NR)

 Sometimes, natural resources can be used as raw materials to produce something.
 For instance, we can use a tree from the forest to produce timber.
 The timber is then used to produce wood for furniture or pulp for paper and paper products.
 In this scenario, the tree is the raw material.

-Every item in your home was made from a raw material that came from a natural resource.
+Every item in your home is produced from a raw material that came from a natural resource.
 The tea mug, electricity at home, bread, clothes, you name them: each of them came from a natural resource.

 Natural resources come in many forms.
-It may be a solid, liquid or gas.
-It may also be organic or inorganic.
-It may also be metallic or non-metallic.
-It may be renewable or non-renewable.
-Click next to see what each category is made up of.
+They may be solids, liquids, or gasses.
+They may also be organic or inorganic.
+They may also be metallic or non-metallic.
+They may be renewable or non-renewable.